Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Nomination Process

-Members of the profession who are considering standing for election to Council should:
+Registrants who are considering standing for election to the Board must:

 • Review sections Articles 9 through 14 of the CDO By-laws for information about the complete process and to confirm their eligibility.

-• Print and complete the nomination form that is posted on the CDO website 90 days prior to an election.
+• Complete the nomination form that is posted on the CDO website 90 days prior to an election.

 • Have three nominators sign the form.
-Qualified nominators are members who are entitled to vote in the election (reside or work in the district), individuals who support your nomination, and who are in good standing with the College.
+Qualified nominators are registrants who are entitled to vote in the election, individuals who support your nomination, and who are in good standing with the College.

-• Prepare a biography and personal statement that will be sent to eligible voting members in the candidate’s electoral district.
+• Prepare a biography and personal statement that will be sent to eligible voting registrants in the candidate’s electoral district.

 • Send the completed nomination form, along with your biography, personal statement and photo to the Registrar by the deadline established by the College.